 Taking into account the nature of suggested modelling of educational communication across frameworks of complex skills, it is stipulated that META-disciplinarity has become the universal vehicle or framework of education in the digital realm, whereas TRANS-disciplinarity can be perceived as a universal output of educational communication in the digital realm.

-Consequently, the communicative dimension of education proper in the post-pandemic timeframe acquires a meta-digital and trans-digital (transcendent digital) properties (Fig. 5).
-The transdigital characteristics of educational communication is ensured through the interoperability of such framework parameters as:
+Consequently, the communicative dimension of education proper in the post-pandemic timeframe acquires a meta-digital and trans-digital (transcendent digital) properties.
+The trans-digital characteristics of educational communication is ensured through the interoperability of such framework parameters as:

 - Interaction,

 - Disciplinarity

 - Learning

+- Leadership

-Figure 5: Trans-digital Modelling of Educational Communication communication); 2) exocentric (the transdisciplinary interoperability SKILLS, COMMUNICATION, MEDIA, OUTCOMES of education) - Fig. 6:
+As a result, the structure and modelling of two transdisciplinary dimensions of digital educational communication are suggested: 1) endocentric (the transdisciplinary interoperability of CONTENT, TOOLS, INTERACTION OUTPUTS of educational communication); 2) exocentric (the transdisciplinary interoperability SKILLS, LEADERSHIP, COMMUNICATION, MEDIA, OUTCOMES of education) - Fig. 3: